 Hello, my beloved readers!
 I want to provide a little normalcy to you during this very different time.
 Concern and confinement within our homes are the new norms.
 I understand how trying to be excited about ANYTHING is a bit hard.
 For me, I look forward to grocery shopping early in the morning or walking into a coffee bar for my favorite cup of poison.
 Unfortunately, these things are going to have to wait.
 Plus, it’s not that bad of a sacrifice if we consider the alternative, am I right?
-One thing is for sure.
-We are all cooking a little bit more as we find ourselves hunkered down with our cuddly pets, family, and close friends.
-With or without a threat weaving its way in and out of our lives, Spring has sprung.
-And, it is time to Spring Into Seasonal Eating.
+One thing is for sure: we are all cooking a little bit more as we find ourselves hunkered down with our cuddly pets, family, and close friends.
+With or without a threat weaving its way in and out of our lives, spring has sprung.
+It is time to Spring Into Seasonal Eating.

 What does seasonal eating mean when it comes to our health?

-Many many moons ago, our ancestors ate in a natural cycle with each season.
-I am pretty sure they were much healthier than us.
+Many, many moons ago, our ancestors ate in a natural cycle with each season.
+I am pretty sure they had a healthier diet than us.
 Today is a much different story.
 When it comes to our health, our disconnection from those natural cycles is the origin of the modern-day stress epidemic and cause of disease.
-For instance,
+For instance:

-• Our sleep cycles run with the seasons.
-We not only have “daylight savings” to mess us up, but we also have shorter days in Winter and longer days in Summer.
+- Our sleep cycles run with the seasons.
+We not only have “daylight savings” to mess us up, but we also have shorter days in winter and longer days in summer.
 Our melatonin fluctuates with changes in light levels.
-And with that, we often ignore what our melatonin wants us to do at certain times of the day.
+And with that, we often ignore what our body wants us to do at certain times of the day.

 How can seasonal eating benefit us?

-• It’s better for the environment!
+- It’s better for the environment!
 These foods don’t have to travel nearly as far, so the associated fuel emissions and transportation costs are minimal.
-Also, buying from local helps support your local farmers.
+Also, buying local helps support your local farmers.

-• It’s cheaper.
-When a fruit or veggie is in season, it’s abundant, and, not surprisingly, it’s available at a lower price.
-For example, Summer is berry season, so that’s why strawberries and other berries are so cheap during the Summer.
+- It’s cheaper.
+When a fruit or veggie is in season, it’s abundant, and, not surprisingly, available at a lower price.
+For example, summer is berry season, and that’s why strawberries and other berries are so cheap during those hot months.

-• When eating out, choose seasonal dishes.
-And, take home what you cannot finish!
+- When eating out, choose seasonal dishes.
+And take home what you cannot finish!
 Restaurants give us the amount of food they think we need.
-They can’t possibly know your body or how much you need, you do.
+They can’t possibly know your body or how much you need, but you do.
 It’s okay to save the leftovers.
 Leftovers are COOL!

-• When things get back to normal with our world and the fight against coronavirus is behind us, venture out to your local farmers market.
-I will repeat it; support and get to know those farmers and their love of growing your food.
+- When things get back to normal with our world and the fight against coronavirus is behind us, venture out to your local farmers market.
+I will repeat it: support and get to know your local farmers and their love of growing your food.
 The concept of our food coming from market to home to the stove to the table is a beautiful journey.
 I promise you will enjoy and appreciate preparing a meal more so.

-• Switch up your dining program with each season.
-When it’s Spring or Summer, enjoy a light and clean dinner out on the patio.
-Come Fall or Winter, break out beautiful candles and pull the curtains for a more intimate dinner table setting.
+- Switch up your dining program with each season.
+When it’s spring or summer, enjoy a light, clean dinner out on the patio.
+Come fall or winter, break out beautiful candles and pull the curtains for a more intimate dinner table setting.
 Create a coziness to your meal and take your time eating.

 Seasonal fruits and vegetables are crispy, fresh, and light.
-As we crawl out of our Winter caves, we crave those types of bright flavors.
-It’s the best time to start adding bountiful salads to your menu planning, such as spinach, bok choy, swiss chard, and mint.
-Strawberries and blueberries are the kisses from Spring to throw into those salads or a luscious breakfast smoothie.
+As we crawl out of our winter caves, we crave those types of bright flavors.
+It’s the best time to start adding bountiful salads to your menu planning, with bases that include leafy greens such as spinach, bok choy, Swiss chard, and mint.
+Strawberries and blueberries are kisses from spring to throw into those salads or a luscious breakfast smoothie.
 I don’t know about you, but I’m ready to make out with all of these yummy foods!
 Here is how I do it:

-1. At the beginning of each season, I go into a menu-planning frenzy!
-I comb through my magazine “tear-outs,” add to my Pinterest boards or flip through my library of cookbooks for Spring recipe inspiration.
+- At the beginning of each season, I go into a menu-planning frenzy!
+I comb through my magazine “tear-outs,” add to my Pinterest boards, or flip through my library of cookbooks for spring recipe inspiration.

 Seasonal Veggies